Last night I released

 long release time: about 3 months.
 Getting rid of

-of a command's output is no longer buffered, and that we can launch all kinds of
+command's output is no longer buffered, and that we can launch all kinds of TUI

 Still, it's quite far from being stable enough; I still have to think about how

-the executable (does he want the output? foreground, background? what if there's
+do with the executable (does he want the output? foreground, background? what if

-a python function in between?); and implement several things I noted in the
+there's a python function in between?); and implement several things I noted in

 All in all, the project goes forward, not at the pace I wanted, but now I have better control on what's going on and this simplifies its development.
 From now on, releases should be shorter (knock on wood).